pulsarventures/aimusings/_posts/2025-04-11-content-creators-vs-consumers.md

 date: 2025-04-11 12:00:00 -0500
 categories: musings update
 ---
+We examine the gap between creators and consumers, highlighting AI's role in empowering developers and non-developers while questioning universal coding adoption.

 Lately, LinkedIn, X, and other platforms are abuzz with “vibe coding and building agents.”
 With AI-powered IDEs like Cursor or Windsurf, or Low/No Code platforms like Bolt, Loveable, and Replit, it seems like anyone—and their grandma—can spin up an app over the weekend.